 ASU’s School of Community Resources and Development (SCRD) offers two degrees that are accredited by the Council on Accreditation of Parks, Recreation, Tourism and Related Professions (COAPRT).
 The Parks and Recreation Management program at ASU was first accredited in 1994, while the Concentration in Therapeutic Recreation was conferred by COAPRT in 1994.
-The Recreation Therapy major is seeking its first COAPRT accreditation in 2021.
+The Recreation Therapy major was accredited in 2021.

 COAPRT, established in 1974, accredits baccalaureate programs in parks, recreation, tourism, sport management, event management, therapeutic recreation, and leisure studies offered at regionally accredited institutions within the United States and its territories, and at nationally accredited institutions in Canada, and Mexico.
 The organization is recognized by the Council for Higher Education Accreditation (CHEA) as an accrediting body that meets specific procedural and organizational criteria necessary for effectively conducting the accrediting process.
 The process of accreditation is rigorous and lengthy and it aims to assess quality and assure improvement of the educational content offered.